spring-jdbc-crud/simplejdbcmapper/README.md

 ### 2.Multiple relationships with one query (toOne and toMany)
 - Order has many OrderLine
 - OrderLine has one Product

+Note: You can have as many relationships as your query supports.
+This example is for 2 relationships.

 ```
   // Define your entities.
 The aliases should exactly match the aliases used in the query.